 - Master of Science in Exercise and Sport Sciences

 These academic programs prepare individuals for professional careers, advanced graduate study, and entry into allied health programs.
-Students interested in a doctoral program in physical education can obtain a Ph.D. with a concentration/specialization in physical education in the Department of Curriculum and Instruction within the College of Education.
-Students interested in a program in sport psychology can obtain a Ph.D. in Educational Psychology with a concentration /specialization in sport psychology in the Department of Educational Psychology and Leadership within the College of Education.
-Students interested in a program in exercise physiology can obtain a Ph.D. with a concentration/specialization in exercise sciences in the Department of Animal and Food Sciences within the College of Agricultural Sciences and Natural Resources.
-Students interested in a program in rehabilitation sciences can obtain a Ph.D. with a concentration/specialization in rehabilitation sciences at the Texas Tech University Health Sciences Center’s School of Allied Health Sciences.
+Students interested in a doctoral program in teaching physical education and sport can obtain a Ph.D. with a concentration/specialization in physical education in the Department of Curriculum and Instruction within the College of Education.
+Students interested in a program in exercise physiology can obtain a Ph.D. with a concentration/specialization in exercise physiology in the Department of Animal and Food Sciences within the College of Agricultural Sciences and Natural Resources.
+Students interested in a program in rehabilitation sciences can obtain a Ph.D. with a concentration/specialization in rehabilitation sciences at the Texas Tech University Health Sciences Center School of Allied Health Sciences.
 In addition, the department offers courses for all university students in the personal fitness and wellness program.

 Physical Education Teacher Education Track.
 Students majoring in exercise and sport sciences pursue teacher certification through the physical education teacher education (PETE) track.
 The certification program prepares students to teach in the EC – 12 grade levels.
 In addition to the required courses in the PETE track, students must complete the minor in education.
 A 2.5 GPA is required to enroll in teacher education courses.
 Also, students must meet other requirements outlined by the College of Education.
 Students interested in sport coaching in junior and senior high schools should complete the requirements in this track.
 Students planning to become high school teachers should minor in secondary education.
 They will be required to take EDSE 4000 for their student teaching experience.
 The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students beginning their teacher education program in spring 2013 or later.
 Students wishing to obtain teacher certification should consult with the department’s undergraduate advisor and see a College of Education advisor to complete a certification plan.